Arum hygrophilum Boiss.

 Arums are quite easy to grow.
-The shade/part shade species need a moist but free draining soil.
+The shade and part shade species need moist but free-draining soil.
 Their biggest threat comes from drought.
-However most species are sun lovers and are grown on what is known as a "Mediterranean Cycle", that is a warm and dry summer and a cool and wet winter.
+However, most species are sun lovers and are grown on what is known as a "Mediterranean Cycle," which is a warm and dry summer and a cool and wet winter.
 The most important thing with this latter group is drainage.
 Drainage should be very sharp as they will not tolerate sitting in water at all.

 - Back to genus Arum

 - Plantopedia: Browse flowering plants by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, or Origin